Company – Changing the Shape of Heart FailureTM

 - Transplant Surgery –For a small percentage of patients with HF, heart transplantation is employed as a lifesaving intervention in patients meeting specific criteria and who are in end-stage HF.
 These are patients with no other options who meet all of the criteria for transplant surgery.
 Less than 2,000 heart transplants are performed each year in the US, representing less than 1% of all patients with HF.
 Other surgeries may be considered if there is comorbidity amenable to concomitant surgical therapy such as Coronary Artery Bypass Grafting (CABG) or mitral valve repair or replacement.

 While the above therapies may represent the best treatment available today for the majority of HF patients, the medical community recognizes that pharmacologic therapy has been optimized to nearly the extent that is possible, and that any incremental improvements in the management of HF patients will now come from device based therapies.
-With this background, CardioKinetix has developed a catheter-based intravascular approach to ventricular partitioning using an implantable device.
+With this background, CardioKinetix aims to develop a catheter-based intravascular approach to ventricular partitioning using an implantable device.